Tanyak97/Power-BI-analysis-on-individuals-in-Data-Related-Jobs/README.md

 This Dashboard provides a valuable insight into the Technology sector.
 The visual representation of the average salary one can expect in the sector gives a new graduate student entering the field a better perspective on what to expect when considering data science or data Analysis as a job field.
 We also look at the number of people who took the survey as well as how many people who actually made the swicth to the technology sector.

-The people (94 individuals)  with the highest average salary were Data Scientist, making about
+The people with the highest average salary were Data Scientist, making about $94,000/

 Also, the most common programming language that was used was Python (497 users).